Bach: “Sei Solo” — Sonata No.1 in G minor for Violin Solo, BWV 1001

 Some of the media / recordings were kindly supplied by agencies and artists for the purpose of this review:

 - Atilla Aldemir’s recording was offered by Ms. Barbara Hoppe (NO-TE e.U.).

 The author would like to thank for these submissions.
-In fact, the latter two submissions motivated me (after years of pondering the idea), finally to tackle this major project in earnest.
-At the time of this writing, I have no idea how long this set of comparison postings will take (months, if not years).
-So, please, be patient!
+In fact, they motivated me (after years of pondering the idea), finally to tackle this major project in earnest.
+At the time of this writing, I have no idea how long this set of review postings will take (months, if not years).
+So, please be patient!

 We are sorry that this post was not useful for you!

 Let us improve this post!